AbhiTheModder/understand-smali/DAY-03.md

 ### The question and answer
 ![image](https://user-images.githubusercontent.com/85984486/154293034-ca952c95-b81a-432d-a38e-13cda00ee490.png)

-# Dex Basic Judgement Language by our legend @Spicey_01 who also have did hard works on smali understanding and like me putted all the resources he got from internet in explanatory language so all credits to him
-#### Go spam his DM/PMIB by Thanks😂(No don't do this but atleast add one Thanks message in his DM/PM/IB)
-## And I modifying some if his lines which seems hard to understand by newbies to common language only 😁😁
+**Dex Basic Judgement Language by our legend @Spicey_01 who also have did hard works on smali understanding and like me putted all the resources he got from internet in explanatory language so all credits to him.Go spam his DM/PMIB by Thanks😂(No don't do this but atleast add one Thanks message in his DM/PM/IB), And I'm modifying some if his lines which seems hard to understand by newbies to common language only 😁😁**
-### Written by @Spicey_01 & beautified,assets added & explained some hard words by Abhi

 ![image](https://user-images.githubusercontent.com/85984486/154318743-8878c46c-79b9-4bcb-ae09-1240f428a802.png)